biglizards/SoF-Notes/content/characters/NPCS/Krozin, lord of chains.md

 Thought to have been a giant (or maybe still is?).

-A wagon previously belonging to Krozin cultists (containing a mummified human, spices (to cover up the smell) and alchemy equipment in a hidden compartment under the seats) was purchased by the [[Companions of Knut]] in [[Laruna]].
+A wagon previously belonging to Krozin cultists (containing a mummified human, spices (to cover up the smell) and alchemy equipment in a hidden compartment under the seats) was purchased by the [[Companions of Knut]] in [[Luruna]].